 Things to Watch Out For

 Red push pistache will ultimately be a huge tree that needs plenty of room.
-If you live in a typical suburban tract home, it will almost certainly outgrow its space.
+If you live in a typical urban or suburban home with a small yard, it will almost certainly overwhelm its space.

 This is definitely not a low-litter tree.
 Be prepared to clean up leaves every fall.